prometheus/client_python/docs/content/multiprocess/_index.md

 - Registries can not be used as normal
   - Registering metrics to a registry later used by a `MultiProcessCollector` may cause duplicate metrics to be exported
-  - Filtering on metrics works but is inefficient
+  - Filtering on metrics works but might be inefficient
 - Custom collectors do not work (e.g. cpu and memory metrics)
 - Gauges cannot use `set_function`
 - Info and Enum metrics do not work